 Call your doctor, nurse, midwife, or pediatrician if:

-Your baby blues don’t go away after 2 weeks
+- Your baby blues symptoms don’t go away after 2 weeks or are very intense

 Ask your partner or a loved one to call for you if necessary.
 Your doctor, nurse, or midwife can ask you questions to test for depression.
 They can also refer you to a mental health professional for help and treatment.

 What can I do at home to feel better while seeing a doctor for postpartum depression?